Avichai Mandelblit

 Avichai Mandelblit (אביחי מנדלבליט; born 29 July 1963) is an Israeli jurist who served as the Attorney General of Israel from 2016 to 2022.
 Mandelblit had a long career in the Israel Defense Forces legal system, eventually serving as the Chief Military Advocate General between 2004 and 2011.
 In April 2013, he was appointed Cabinet Secretary.
 In February 2016, he was appointed Attorney General.
-In November 2019, following a three-year investigation, Mandelblit formally indicted Israel's sitting Prime Minister Benjamin Netanyahu with three charges of fraud and breach of trust, and one charge of bribery.
+In November 2019, following a three-year investigation, Mandelblit formally indicted Israel's sitting prime minister Benjamin Netanyahu on three charges of fraud and breach of trust, and one charge of bribery.

 Early life

 Avichai Mandelblit was born and raised in Tel Aviv.
 His parents were Baruch (Mickey) and Ada Mandelblit.
 His father, a clothing merchant and deputy head of the Israel Football Association, was an Irgun veteran and member of the right-wing Herut party.
 At age 26, Mandelblit became an Orthodox Jew and a disciple of rabbi Baruch Ashlag.

 Mandelblit postponed his mandatory military service in the Israel Defense Forces to attend Tel Aviv University as part of the Atuda program.
 He joined the IDF in 1985, after graduating with a bachelor's degree in law.
 He later earned a Ph.D. in law from Bar-Ilan University.